In Memoriam: Sid Davidoff

 The Man Behind the Legend

-Those who knew Davidoff described him as brilliantly smart, street-savvy, and warm.
+Those who knew Davidoff described him as sharp, street-savvy, and warm.
 His wife, Linda Stasi, remembered him as “a tough guy, a genuine New York character… who was just the sweetest, kindest person in the world.”
-He was athletic, enjoyed bodybuilding, tennis, and several sports, and possessed a work ethic that never wavered.
-At 86, colleagues said he “thought like a 40-year-old” and worked up until the very end.
+Colleagues said that at 86 he “thought like a 40-year-old” and worked until the very end.

-Friend Steve Isenberg captured his essence: “He was very much an unpretentious, no bull but very forceful guy.
+Friend Steve Isenberg captured his essence: “He was very much an unpretentious, no-bull but forceful guy.
 He had a lot of insight into exactly what made the wheels turn and who made the wheels turn.”

-Davidoff was also a teacher and mentor, serving as a Chubb Fellow at Yale University, lecturing at NYU School of Law, and teaching political science classes at City College.
-He even had small roles in television shows including Spin City and The Sopranos.
+Davidoff also served as a Chubb Fellow at Yale, lectured at NYU School of Law, and taught political science at City College.
+He even had small roles in Spin City and The Sopranos.

 “He just knew the pulse and measure of this city, right down to the ground.”